nescient-18/mit-6.0001-intro-cs/AI_DISCLOSURE.md

 ---

 Throughout this course, I consulted with a ChatGPT Project with custom instructions using Study Mode for all interactions.
 My intention was to simulate an office hours experience to account for the lack of in-person guidance.
 All interactions with GPT concerning this material are linked here.
 No other conversations were held.
+There was no use of Copilot.

 I completed this course several years ago, but never saved my assignments as I knew most of it already.
 I decided to start a portfolio with my work, but with the hindsight of how I could make these assignments more robust.
 This is primarily where I use GPT: as a way to learn where my approach could be refined and improved beyond mere reflection.
 That is, I want to learn to approach more professionally and learn from a "professional" by submitting my attempts and getting direct feedback.